Shadow986/printf/README.md

 5. The code defines the function  write_unsgnd , which is responsible for printing an unsigned number.
 It follows a similar logic to  write_number , but with some differences in handling precision and padding.

 6. The code defines the function  write_pointer , which is responsible for printing a memory address.
 It takes several parameters ( buffer ,  ind ,  length ,  width ,  flags ,  padd ,  extra_c ,  padd_start ) and builds the memory address representation in the  buffer  array.
 It handles padding, extra characters, and the  F_MINUS  flag.

+# main_func

+1. The function  print_char  takes a variable argument list ( types ) and other parameters ( buffer ,  flags ,  width ,  precision ,  size ).
+It retrieves a character from the variable argument list using  va_arg  and calls the  handle_write_char  function to print the character.
+The function then returns the number of characters printed.

+2. The function  print_string  also takes a variable argument list ( types ) and other parameters ( buffer ,  flags ,  width ,  precision ,  size ).
+It retrieves a string from the variable argument list using  va_arg  and performs various operations on the string.
+It calculates the length of the string, handles precision and width, and writes the modified string to the standard output.
+The function returns the number of characters printed.

+3. The function  print_percent  takes a variable argument list ( types ) and other parameters ( buffer ,  flags ,  width ,  precision ,  size ).
+It simply writes a percent sign ( % ) to the standard output and returns the number of characters printed.

+4. The function  print_int  takes a variable argument list ( types ) and other parameters ( buffer ,  flags ,  width ,  precision ,  size ).
+It retrieves an integer from the variable argument list using  va_arg  and performs operations to convert and print the integer.
+It handles negative integers, converts the integer to a string representation, and calls the  write_number  function to print the number.
+The function returns the number of characters printed.

+5. The function  print_binary  takes a variable argument list ( types ) and other parameters ( buffer ,  flags ,  width ,  precision ,  size ).
+It retrieves an unsigned integer from the variable argument list using  va_arg  and converts it to binary representation.
+It then writes the binary representation to the standard output and returns the number of characters printed.

+Each of these functions is responsible for printing a specific type of data and follows a similar pattern of retrieving data from the variable argument list, performing necessary operations, and writing the result to the standard output.